|

 The Book of Lost Things by John Connolly.
 This story has the most wonderful flow to it.
 However, the rest of Mr. Connolly's works (that I've seen, anyway) have a very different flavor.
 I hope he writes more like this one.
 It's a kind of fairytale, but a great adventure, too, and very well written.

 The Harry Potter Books by J.K.
 Rowling.
-I really liked these books.
-The entire series, in fact.
-I thought book 7 was a little long, but otherwise I think Rowling did a great service to young readers everywhere.
+I really liked this entire series.
+I thought book 7 was a little long, but otherwise I think Rowling did a great service to young readers everywhere, and to us old adults, too.

 A Wrinkle in Time by Madeline L'Engle.
 You can't go wrong with Madeline L'Engle.
 This book was made into a movie, but I kinda thought the movie spoiled the story.
 Much better as a read, in my humble opinion.